perladvent/perldotcom/content/article/_pub_2006_11_02_all-about-hashes.md

 Many of the uses of hashes are to "answer questions about lists."
 When you have an array or list of values and you need to ask about its properties, you will often find yourself using a hash.
 Start simply by counting the number of particular elements in a list.
-Here's the naÃ¯ve
+Here's the naïve
 approach:

         my $count = 0;